Adyen/adyen-commercetools/README.md

 In addition with help of Adyen notifications any payment status changes are asynchronously exchanged between Adyen and commercetools.

-Please follow the detailed guides below in order to ingerate your front end with the Extension and Notification modules.
+Please follow the detailed guides below in order to integrate your front end with the Extension and Notification modules.

 ## Extension module